Boulder, Colorado

-Boulder is a home rule city that is the county seat and most populous municipality of Boulder County, Colorado, United States.
-The city population was 108,250 at the 2020 United States census, making it the 12th most populous city in Colorado.
-Boulder is the principal city of the Boulder, CO Metropolitan Statistical Area and an important part of the Front Range Urban Corridor.
+Boulder is a home rule city in Boulder County, Colorado, United States, and its county seat.
+With a population of 108,250 at the 2020 census, it is the most populous city in the county and the 12th-most populous city in Colorado.
+It is the principal city of the Boulder metropolitan statistical area, which had 330,758 residents in 2020 and is part of the Front Range Urban Corridor.

 Boulder is located at the base of the foothills of the Rocky Mountains, at an elevation of 5430 ft above sea level.
-Boulder is 25 mi northwest of the Colorado state capital of Denver.
-It is home of the main campus of the University of Colorado, the state's largest university.
+The city is 25 mi northwest of the Colorado state capital of Denver.
+Boulder is a college town, hosting the University of Colorado Boulder, the flagship and largest campus of the University of Colorado system as well as numerous research institutes.
+Starting in 2027, Boulder will become the new home of the Sundance Film Festival.